Front-Grodno/Front-Grodno-JS-course-2021/modules/react/theme-8.md

 3. Cover all `reducers` and their `actions` with `unit-tests`.
 4. Measure coverage level with coverage report.

+## Control questions
+1. What is `Shallow Renderer` in React testing?
+2. What is `TestRenderer package` in React?
+3. What is the purpose of `ReactTestUtils` package?
+4. What is `Jest`?

 ## Task 9
 Prepare presentation of your project.